gtaylor44/Crane/README.md

 ```
 -----------------------------
 ### Performance
-Internally, SprocMapper uses FastMember for caching property members and mutating values.
+Internally, SprocMapper has a dependency on FastMember for caching property members and efficient reading/writing of property member values.
 Performance is more dependant on how well your SQL is written, indexes, hardware, etc.
 Please feel free to blog, compare and review.